 In overtime, McDonald skated half the rink to score on Mets’ goaltender Hap Holmes.

 But there would be no more hockey.
-In the days leading up to what would have been the decisive game, the focus moved east from Seattle’s Ice Arena to the city’s Providence Hospital, to which several suffering Mets were transferred, and the Columbus Sanitarium, where six Canadiens, including Lalonde and McDonald, along with Canadiens manager George Kennedy were soon under care.
+In the days leading up to what would have been the decisive game, the focus moved east from Seattle’s Ice Arena to the city’s Providence Hospital, to which several suffering Mets were transferred, and the Columbus Sanitarium, where five Canadiens, including Hall and McDonald, along with Canadiens manager George Kennedy were soon under care.

 It was pneumonia that killed Joe Hall at the age of 37 on April 5, a week after he’d played in his final hockey game.
 His mother and his brother were with him at the end; his wife learned of his death as she hurried west on the train from Brandon.
 Joe Hall was buried April 8 in Vancouver.